doggybootsy/hidden-disc-docs/README.md

 - [Tokens](https://github.com/13-05/disc-python-hacks/#more-about-tokens)
 - [UserIDs](https://github.com/13-05/disc-python-hacks/#more-about-userids)

-## Self-bots: their uses, risks, frameworks, and communities.
+## Self-bots: their uses, risks, frameworks, and some communities.
 ### Uses
 A selfbot can be useful for quick Discord utilities; it's a bot running on a user account.
 ### Risks